skylerkatz/hover/docs/concept.md

 # Archticture Concept

 Hover was built with enterprise applications in mind and is optimized for security and flexibility.
-Each stage (dev, staging, production, sandbox, ...) of your application has its own manifest file in which you can configure the different AWS resources used by the stage.
-You can deploy each stage with a different AWS profile.
-Each profile can hold credentials to a different user, with granular permissions to manage this stage only, or even a different AWS account.
+Each stage of your application (dev, staging, production, sandbox, etc.) has its own manifest file in which you can configure the various AWS resources used by the stage.
+Each stage can be deployed using a different [AWS profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).
+Each profile can be associated with a different user, with granular permissions to manage only this stage, or even a different AWS account.

-For each stage, Hover creates several Lambda functions, EventBridge rules and CloudWatch log groups.
-It also creates an HTTP API, CloudFront distribution, ECR Repository and S3 bucket.
+For each stage, Hover creates a number of Lambda functions, EventBridge rules, SQS queues and CloudWatch log groups.
+It also creates an ApiGateway API, CloudFront distribution, ECR Repository and S3 bucket.

 On every deployment, the application code is packaged into a docker image along with the runtime.
 That image gets uploaded to an AWS ECR repository.
-Your application asset files are uploaded to an S3 bucket separately.
+Separately, your application asset files are uploaded to an S3 bucket.

 Let's learn how Hover works with AWS to deploy and run the different parts of your application.